Saik0s/tca_tuist_boilerplate/README.md

 ## Feature Module Template

-The project includes a **Tuist template** for generating feature modules.
-This template streamlines the creation of new features, ensuring consistency and adherence to the project's architecture.
+The project includes **Tuist templates** for generating feature modules and libraries.
+These templates streamline the creation of new features, ensuring consistency and adherence to the project's architecture.

 ### Using the Template